CodeManMike/LoadShedAware/README.md

 ## Files

-- `fetch_schedule.sh`: Fetches the webpage containing the load shedding schedule.
+- `fetch_schedule.sh`: Fetches the webpage containing the load shedding schedule and checks if the webpage was fetched successfully.
-- `parse_schedule.py`: Parses the fetched webpage to extract the load shedding times.
+- `parse_schedule.py`: Parses the fetched webpage to extract the load shedding times and converts the times to datetime objects.
-- `schedule_shutdown.sh`: Schedules a server shutdown 10 minutes before the actual load shedding time.
+- `schedule_shutdown.sh`: Cancels any previously scheduled shutdown, schedules a new shutdown at the parsed times, and sends a notification about the new schedule.
-- `send_notification.sh`: Sends a notification to your phone using the Pushbullet API.
+- `send_notification.sh`: Prepares the message based on the type of notification and sends the notification using the Pushbullet API.
 - `main.sh`: The main script that runs all the other scripts.
+It fetches the load shedding schedule, parses the schedule, schedules the shutdown, sends the notification, and checks if each step was successful.
 - `requirements.txt`: Contains the Python libraries required for the project.

 ## Requirements